Mary Scrope

-Mary Scrope (died 25 August 1548) was the granddaughter of Henry Scrope, 4th Baron Scrope of Bolton, and the sister of Elizabeth Scrope (d.
+Mary Scrope (died 25 August 1548) was an English courtier.
+She was the granddaughter of Henry Scrope, 4th Baron Scrope of Bolton, and the sister of Elizabeth Scrope (d.
 1537), wife of John de Vere, 13th Earl of Oxford, and Margaret Scrope (d.
 1515), wife of Edmund de la Pole, 3rd Duke of Suffolk.
 She is said to have been in the service at court of King Henry VIII's first four wives.
 As the wife of Sir William Kingston, Constable of the Tower of London, she was in attendance on Anne Boleyn during the Queen's brief imprisonment in the Tower in May 1536, and both she and her husband were among those who walked with the Queen to the scaffold.
 By her first husband, Edward Jerningham, she was the mother of Sir Henry Jerningham, whose support helped to place Queen Mary I on the throne of England in 1553, and who became one of Queen Mary's most favoured courtiers.

 Family

 Mary Scrope was one of the nine daughters of Richard Scrope (d.
 1485) of Upsall, Yorkshire, the second son of Henry Scrope, 4th Baron Scrope of Bolton (4 June 1418 – 14 January 1459).
 Her mother was Eleanor Washbourne (d.
 1505/6), the daughter of Norman Washbourne of Wichenford (1433–1482).
 She was the sister of Elizabeth Scrope (d.
 1537), who married firstly William Beaumont, 2nd Viscount Beaumont, and secondly, John de Vere, 13th Earl of Oxford, and of Margaret Scrope (d.
 1515), who married Edmund de la Pole, 3rd Duke of Suffolk.
 She was the niece of John Scrope, 5th Baron Scrope of Bolton.

 After the death of Richard Scrope, his widow, Eleanor, married Sir John Wyndham (d.
 1502).
 Wyndham had been knighted on 16 June 1487 at the Battle of Stoke.
-On 2 May 1502 he was convicted of treason for involvement in the alleged conspiracy of his stepdaughter Margaret Scrope's husband, Edmund de la Pole, 3rd Duke of Suffolk, and was beheaded on Tower Hill on 6 May 1502, together with Sir James Tyrrell.
-In accordance with Richard Scrope's will, Wyndham left three of his stepdaughters, Mary, Katherine and Jane Scrope, £1000 to be divided among them for their dowries.
+On 2 May 1502, he was convicted of treason for involvement in the alleged conspiracy of his step-daughter Margaret Scrope's husband, Edmund de la Pole, 3rd Duke of Suffolk, and was beheaded on Tower Hill on 6 May 1502, together with Sir James Tyrrell.
+In accordance with Richard Scrope's will, Wyndham left three of his step-daughters, Mary, Katherine and Jane Scrope, £1000 to be divided among them for their dowries.